- Military Basics

-- Law enforcement will conduct an investigation of the incident, which will include contacting the alleged offender.
+- Law enforcement will conduct an investigation of the incident, which includes contacting the alleged abuser.

-- You have access to the full range of FAP services, including medical care, counseling, and support from a victim advocate.
-They will work with you to develop a safety plan and identify your next steps.
+- Victims have access to the full range of FAP services, including counseling and support from a domestic abuse victim advocate.
+They will work with victims to develop a safety plan and identify next steps.

-- You can receive assistance in applying for transitional compensation, if applicable.
+- Victims can receive assistance when applying for transitional compensation, if applicable.

-If you are concerned that your spouse or partner may learn that you are seeking help for abuse, contact a FAP victim advocate or your health care provider.
-They can help you consider if, when and/or how to make an unrestricted report, and assist you in accessing additional services.
+If you are a victim and are concerned that your spouse or partner may find out that you are seeking help for abuse, contact a domestic abuse victim advocate or your health care provider.
+They can help you consider what type of report is best for you; if, when and/or how to make a report and can assist you in accessing additional services.

-You may also decide to seek help outside of the military, where stricter confidentiality rules may apply pursuant to federal, state and local laws and policies.
+Victims may also decide to seek help outside the military, where stricter confidentiality rules may apply pursuant to federal, state and local laws and policies.
 Shelters and agencies in your area can help you consider your options.
-Contact FAP, where a victim advocate can connect you to civilian, community-based resources or visit the National Domestic Violence Hotline website.
+Contact FAP, where a domestic abuse victim advocate can connect you to civilian or community-based resources, or visit the National Domestic Violence Hotline website.

 Domestic Abuse Victim Advocate Locator